mnot/I-D/draft-nottingham-http-availability-hints.md

 Either the response header field or the algorithm should indicate which of the available responses is the default -- i.e., which is used if none match.

-# Publishing Availability Hints {#publish}

-TBD - advice to sites about how to publish / use availability hints

 # Calculating Cache Keys with Availability Hints {#process}

-When presented with a response that has both a Vary header field and one or more availability hints, this specification augments the process defined in {{Section 4.1 of HTTP-CACHING}}.
+When a cache is presented with a response that has both a Vary header field and one or more availability hints, this specification augments the process defined in {{Section 4.1 of HTTP-CACHING}}.

-While the model there is defined in terms of whether the header fields from two requests match, availability hints invoke a different processing model; the set of stored responses that can be used to satisfy a presented request is found by:
+While Vary processing is defined in terms of whether the header fields from two requests match, availability hints invoke a different processing model.
+When they are present, the set of stored responses that can be used to satisfy a presented request is found by following these steps:

-1. Determine the Vary header field and availability hints present for the presented URL.
-They SHOULD be obtained from the most recently obtained response for that URL, although they MAY be obtained from any fresh response for that URL (per {{Section 4.2 of HTTP-CACHING}}).
+1. Determine the Vary header field and availability hints present for the requested URL.
+They SHOULD be obtained from the most recently obtained response for that URL (per {{Section 4 of HTTP-CACHING}}, but without applying the Vary header field per {{Section 4.1 of HTTP-CACHING}}), although they MAY be obtained from any response allowed to be used for that URL.
-2. For each content negotiation axis in the Vary header field, determine which stored responses can be selected by running the corresponding selection algorithm, as defined by the availability hint.
+2. For each content negotiation axis in the Vary header field, determine which stored responses can be selected by running the corresponding selection algorithm, as defined by the associated availability hint.
    1. If an axis of content negotiation is not recognised or implemented by the cache, fall back to selecting available responses for that axis using the rules described in {{Section 4.1 of HTTP-CACHING}}.
 3. Return the intersection of the results of (2).